PyPDF2 Library for Working with PDF Files in Python

 • Slate: It is a Python package based on the PDFMiner and used for extraction of text from PDF.

-• PyPDF2: It is a python library used for performing major tasks on PDF files such as extracting the document-specific information, merging the PDF files, splitting the pages of a PDF file, adding watermarks to a file, encrypting and decrypting the PDF files, etc. We will use the PyPDF2 library in this tutorial.
+• PyPDF2: This Python library performs major tasks on PDF files, such as extracting document-specific information, merging PDF files, splitting pages of a PDF file, adding watermarks to a file, and encrypting or decrypting PDF files.
+We will use the PyPDF2 library in this tutorial.
 It is a pure python library so it can run on any platform without any platform-related dependencies on any external libraries.

 Getting Started with the PyPDF2 Library